johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-Once you've set up everything correctly, just enable **WinUaeColor.fx** and set it up as shown below. **Colour Temperature** should stay at zero, and I like to bump up the **Color Saturation** a little so it resembles the vividness of the C= 1084S a bit more.
+Once you've set up everything correctly, just enable **WinUaeColor.fx** and set it up as shown below. **Colour Temperature** should stay at zero, and I like to bump up the **Color Saturation** a little so it resembles the vividness of the Commodore 1084S a bit more.
 A value around 1.100 should do the trick.
 You might not need (or want) to boost the saturation on wide-gamut displays, though.